-For any Infection Prevention question, page via the Operator, or call the Infection Prevention staff at 609 303-4277, 609-815-7678 or 609 537-7462 or speak with a direct healthcare provider prior to entering a patient room.
+For any Infection Prevention question, call the Operator, call the Infection Prevention staff at 609-303-4277, 609-815-7678, 609 537-7462 or speak with a direct healthcare provider prior to entering a patient room.

 It is your responsibility to know and use infection control techniques to prevent the spread of infection.